delannoyk/SoundcloudSDK/README.md

 ## Next steps

-* Add support for pagination - In progress
 * Add unit tests
 * Better error support
 * Analyse if it's necessary to ease up things to play a file (Integrate an audio player/a dependency ?)
-* Analyse if it's necessary to handle the session in the SDK for the developer

 ## Contributing